rubyforgood/rubyforgood.org--old/faq.md

 ##### Oops, I bought my ticket and now I can't go.
 Will you please refund/transfer?

-After February 28th we will be unable to offer refunds but we will happily help coordinate exchanges until May 1st.
+After March 10th we will be unable to offer refunds but we will happily help coordinate exchanges until May 10th.
 Drop us a <a href="mailto:{{ site.data.constants.contact_email }}">note</a>.

 ##### What does my registration go toward?